CDC warns of drug-resistant stomach bug amid rise in cases

 - People living with human immunodeficiency virus (HIV)

-While most people with diarrheal illness only needed “supportive care and fluid replacement,” the CDC said healthcare providers should consults with specialists to “determine the best treatment plan.”
+While most people with diarrheal illness only needed “supportive care and fluid replacement,” the CDC said healthcare providers should consult with specialists to “determine the best treatment plan.”

 “Most cases do not require antibiotics to be treated, usually it’s just waiting it out and it could be five to seven days of pretty miserable conditions,” said Hill.
 “This particular strain is showing some antibiotic resistance, which is just another reminder that when you are prescribed an antibiotic, it’s really important to take it as directed for the full time that your medical provider has said.”